luismfranco/automatedMouseMaze/docs/howToBuildYourOwnMaze.md

-# Automated Maze (under development)
+# Maze Construction

-This tutorial describes how we built our autoamted maze in the Niell Lab.
+This tutorial describes how we built our autoamted maze in the [Niell Lab](https://nielllab.uoregon.edu/).

 ***Important: this tutorial is currently under development***